homebridge-simplisafe3/homebridge-simplisafe3/README.md

 CO detector        | :white_check_mark: | Includes support for tamper & fault
 Water sensor       | :white_check_mark: |
-Freeze sensor      | :white_check_mark: | Supports temperature readings, not sensor trigger Motion sensor      | :white_check_mark: | Requires motion sensor set to "Secret Alert" or "Alarm" in SimpliSafe settings Glassbreak sensor  | :x:                | State not provided by SimpliSafe Keypad             | :x:                | State not provided by SimpliSafe Panic button       | :x:                | State not provided by SimpliSafe
+Freeze sensor      | :white_check_mark: | Supports temperature readings, not sensor trigger Motion sensor      | :white_check_mark: | Requires motion sensor set to "Secret Alert" or "Alarm" in SimpliSafe settings** Glassbreak sensor  | :x:                | State not provided by SimpliSafe Keypad             | :x:                | State not provided by SimpliSafe Panic button       | :x:                | State not provided by SimpliSafe

 \* SimpliCams provide motion notifications only if the privacy shutter is open.
+\** The default SimpliSafe settings for motion sensors are "Disabled" when alarm is "Off" or "Home", in which case motion events will only trigger when the alarm is armed for "Away".
+Using the "Secret Alert" setting will allow for motion events at all times but note that [this will also record a video clip](https://simplisafe.com/forum/customer-support-forum/installing-and-using-simplisafe/secret-alert-triggers-camera) when motion events are triggered.

 All devices also support low battery warnings.